AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     Let's also test the semantic cache with our new RAG Pattern.
 Semantic cache is a valuable feature to have in a RAG Pattern application because the amount of tokens required to generate responses from the increased amount of text and data can be much greater.
 It also takes longer to generate the responses.
 Serving responses from the cache will save on both.

 1. In the web application, create a new chat session and ask, `What bikes do you have?`.
 The AI assistant should respond with the same list of bikes available from the product catalog with *(cached response)* appended to the response and zero tokens consumed.
-The response should also be noticably quicker than before when it has to execute a vector search and generate the resonse from the LLM.
+The response should also be noticeably quicker than before when it has to execute a vector search and generate the response from the LLM.

 1. Close the terminal.